LIVERPOOL ROAD METHODIST CHURCH NOTICES

 Circuit Online Service this week 11am

-This week’s Online Circuit Service will be led by Rev Ann Hall on the theme of Peace.
+This week’s Online Circuit Service will be led by Rev Marie-Anne Kent and will include a Circuit Nativity.

 Although our area has now moved into Tier 2, the Church Stewards have taken the decision to be cautious and remain closed for worship for now.